alexisforestier/H5temperature/README.md

 * Save and load sessions.
 * Export an ASCII results table, for the whole session?
-* Recursively locate temperature data from any HDF5 file in the arborescence ?
-Tried, but very long to execute...
+* Recursively locate temperature data from any HDF5 file in the arborescence?
+Tried but long!
 * Ability to load txt files from other sources than ESRF h5 data.